Prakash Jarwal

-Prakash Jarwal is an Indian politician from the Aam Admi Party, currently representing Deoli constituency in the Delhi State Legislature.
+Prakash Jarwal is an Indian politician from the Aam Aadmi Party, formerly represented Deoli constituency in the Delhi State Legislature.

 About

 Jarwal is the youngest candidate of Aam Aadmi Party, 25 years old.
 Jarwal has left his job of assistant manager in a multinational company, to join the anti-Corruption movement and later AAP.
 Jarwal has been jailed for an alleged assault on a Delhi Jal Board junior engineer.

 On 21 July 2017, Jarwal was booked for molesting and harassing a woman who was allegedly a member of the Rashtravadi Janata Party.